dymek84/ESP32-Led-Matrix-Clock/README.md

 - DONE: Configure colors background and letters.
 		It works, but I don't like the color representation..
 Now its RGB but maybe working in HUE is better
-- An option to animate the characters as well.. e.g. ranibow letters :)
+- PARTLY DONE: An option to animate the characters as well.. e.g. rainbow letters :)
 - DONE: Random animation at a given time intervall op 60, 30, 15 minues.
 - DONE: Animation interrupt as some animations will run a long time preventing switching of animations
 - DONE: Nightmode with red letters (dim) and no background.